isomerpages/ogp-dunman/_development/Sexuality Education.md

 The teaching and learning of SEd is based on respect for the values and beliefs of the different ethnic and religious communities in Singapore on sexuality issues.</p>
-<p>The goals of Sexuality Education are to:</p>
+<p>The <strong>Goals </strong>of Sexuality Education are to:</p>
 <ul data-tight="true" class="tight">
 <li>
-<p>To help students make wise, responsible and informed decisions through
+<p>Support students in managing their physiological, social and emotional
-the provision of accurate, current and age-appropriate knowledge on human sexuality and the consequences of sexual activity;</p>
+changes as they grow up and develop safe and healthy relationships.</p>
 </li>
 <li>
-<p>To help students know themselves and build healthy and rewarding relationships
+<p>Guide students to make wise, informed and responsible decisions on sexuality
-through the acquisition of social and emotional skills of self-awareness, management of their thoughts, feelings and behaviours, development of empathy for others, possession of effective communication, problem-solving and decision-making skills; and</p>
+matters.</p>
 </li>
 <li>
-<p>To help students develop a moral compass, respect for themselves and for
+<p>Help students develop a moral compass and respect for themselves and others
-others as sexual beings, premised on the family as the basic unit of society, through the inculcation of positive mainstream values and attitudes about sexuality.</p>
+by having positive mainstream values and attitudes about sexuality that are premised on the family as the basic unit of society.</p>
 </li>
 </ul>
-<p>The key messages of Sexuality Education are:</p>
+<p>The <strong>Key Messages</strong> of Sexuality Education are:</p>
 <ul data-tight="true" class="tight">
 <li>
 <p>Love and respect yourself as you love and respect others;</p>